robinoldman/bike-site/README.md

 Languages used:

-HTML5
+* HTML5
-CSS
+* CSS
-JavaScript
+* JavaScript

 Libraries and programs used:

-Google Fonts: Was used to import fonts
+* Google Fonts: Was used to import fonts
-Sweetalerts: to add design to the alerts
+* Sweetalerts: to add design to the alerts
-Compress to go was used to compres large image sized Cloud convert used to convert jpeg files to webp files
+* Compress to go was used to compres large image sized
+* Cloud convert used to convert jpeg files to webp files
-Git: Was used for version control by employing the Gitpod terminal to commit to Git and Push to GitHub.
+* Git: Was used for version control by employing the Gitpod terminal to commit to Git and Push to GitHub.
-GitHub: Was used as the repository for the project's code after being pushed from Git.
+* GitHub: Was used as the repository for the project's code after being pushed from Git.
-Formspree to link the website form to my email and receive the information that has been sent canva.com to create the tnt image
+* canva.com to create the tnt image

 ## FEATURES